openebs/openebs/CONTRIBUTING.md

 - Submit proposals for new features/enhancements.
 - Submit fixes for bugs reported/found.
 - Submit changes to the source code.
-- Solve existing Issues.
+- Solve existing issues.

 There are just a few simple guidelines that you need to follow before providing your hacks.

 ## Raising Issues

 When raising issues, please specify the following:
-- Setup details (like hyperconverged/dedicated), orchestration engine - kubernetes, docker swarm etc.
+- Setup details (like hyperconverged/dedicated), orchestration engine - Kubernetes, Docker Swarm etc.
-- Scenario where the issue was seen to occur (With details on how to reproduce it)
+- Scenario where the issue occured (with details on how to reproduce it)
 - If the issue is with storage, include maya version, maya osh-status and maya omm-status.
-- Errors and log messages that are thrown by the software
+- Errors and log messages that are displayed by the software

 ## Submit Change to Improve Documentation

 Getting documentation right is hard!
-Refer to this [page](./contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md) page for more information on you could improve the developer documentation by submitting pull requests with appropriate tags.
+Refer to this [page](./contribute/CONTRIBUTING-TO-DEVELOPER-DOC.md) page for more information on how you could improve the developer documentation by submitting pull requests with appropriate tags.
 Here's a [list of tags](./contribute/labels-of-issues.md) that could be used.

 ## Submit Proposals for New Features